NYUAppSec/appsec_hw2/README.md

 1. `xss.txt`: A URL starting with `http://localhost:8000/` that, when visited in a browser, causes `alert("hello")` to be executed.
-2. `xsrf.html`: An HTML page that, when opened in a browser, causes a gift card to be gifted to a user named `test2` by the currently logged in user.
+2. `xsrf.html`: An HTML page that, when opened in a browser, causes a gift card to be gifted to a user named `test2` by the currently logged-in user.
 3. `sqli.gftcrd`: A gift card file (in JSON format) that, when uploaded to a vulnerable form on the site, that will retrieve the `admin` user's password hash.